Which country is cheaper, Portugal or Greece?

 Ios: For many backpackers, partying in Ios is a quintessential European experience.
 Nights are spent at all night clubs or beach raves, while days are spent nursing a hangover on the beach.
 There are plenty of venues that cater to the budget crowd, with cheap food available at different places.

-Portugal is a great country to visit for backpackers.
+Many backpackers visit Portugal.
 Fairly affordable by European standards, budget travelers will find plenty of opportunities here to explore the cities and countryside without breaking the bank.
 Hostels and budget-friendly hotels can be found in the major cities, at the beaches, and in smaller towns.
 Lisbon and Porto offer plenty of low cost attractions, affordable street food, and cheap transit.
 The national transportation system makes getting around easy and affordable, too.
 While some of the attractions have high entry fees, and some of the beach areas have expensive resorts, plenty of alternatives are available if certain spots are beyond your budget.

 Porto: By combining world-class activities with affordability, this city has become a popular stop off for backpackers in the area.